Nothing in your cart

 SportsFuel 101 has been designed and produced by Bulk Nutrients with your hard workout or endurance event in mind.
 Mixing one serve (40g) with 400-600mls of water and consume every one to two hours during your event, with a final dosage to be consumed as soon as the event is finished to help your recovery.

-SportsFuel 101 is a blend of Maltodextrin, Dextrose Monohydrate, Hydrolysed Collagen Peptides and Branched Chain Amino Acids.
+SportsFuel 101 is a blend of Maltodextrin, Dextrose Monohydrate, Hydrolysed Collagen Peptides (found separately in our Collagen Protein powder) and Branched Chain Amino Acids.
 This is the combination of proteins and carbs endurance-based athletes need for stamina and recovery.

 To avoid Delayed Onset Muscle Soreness (DOMS), Branched Chain Amino Acids (BCAAs) can help!